rocky-linux/documentation/docs/guides/proxies/haproxy_apache_lxd.md

 lxc exec web1 dnf install httpd lxc exec web2 dnf install httpd
 ```
-While it is understood that you will need a whole lot more than Apache for any modern web server, from a testing perspective, this gets us enough to test.
+While it is understood that you will need a whole lot more than Apache for any modern web server, this is enough to run some tests.

 Next, we need to enable `httpd`, start it, and then modify the default welcome screen, so we know which server we are hitting when we attempt to access via proxy.